 Impact Part C of this Standard makes consequential amendments to AASB 9 and numerous other Standards and amends the permissions around certain applications relating to financial liabilities reissued at fair value.
 As the bulk of changes relate either to editorial or reference changes it is not expected to have a significant impact on the City.
-This Standard amends AASB 11: Joint Arrangements to require the acquirer of an interest (both initial and additional) in a joint operation in which the activity constitutes a business, as defined in AASB 3: business Comminations, to apply all of the principles on business combinations accounting in AASB 3 and other Australian Accounting Standards except for those principles that conflict with the guidance in AASB 11; and disclose the information required by AASB 3 and other Australian Accounting Standards for business combinations.
+This Standard amends AASB 11: Joint Arrangements to require the acquirer of an interest (both initial and additional) in a joint operation in which the activity constitutes a business, as defined in AASB 3: business Compinations, to apply an or the principles on business combinations accounting in AASB 3 and other Australian Accounting Standards except for those principles that conflict with the guidance in AASB 11; and disclose the information required by AASB 3 and other Australian Accounting Standards for business combinations.
 Since adoption of this Standard would impact only acquisitions of interests in joint operations on or after 1 January 2016, management believes it is impracticable at this stage to provide a reasonable estimate of such impact on the City's financial statements.
 This Standard amends AASB 116 and AASB 138 to establish the principle for the basis of depreciation and amortisation as being the expected pattern of consumption of the future economic benefits of an asset.
-It also clarifies the use of revenue-based methods to carculate the uspreciation of all asset is not appropriate not is revenue generally an appropriate basis for measuring the consumption of the economic benefits embodied in an intangible Applicable (1) Refer title column 1 January 2016 1 January 2016 Issued / Compiled December 2013 August 2014 August 2014 Title (iv) AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments [Operative date: Part C Financial Instruments - 1 January 2015] (v) AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations [AASB 1 & AASB 11] (vi) AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation [AASB 116 & 138]
+It also clarifies the use of revenue-based methods to relate the depreciation of an asset is not approximate the depreciation of an asset is not approximate. concurrence rice depreciation of all asset is not appropriate in a revenue generally an appropriate basis for measuring the consumption of the economic benefits embodied in an intangible Applicable (1) Refer title column 1 January 2016 1 January 2016 Issued / Compiled December 2013 August 2014 August 2014 Title (iv) AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments Operative date: Part C Financial Instruments - 1 January 2015] (v) AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations [AASB 1 & AASB 11] (vi) AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation [AASB 116 & 138]